Bernie Sanders on Black Rights

 Yep.
 Black students who go to jail or juvenile detention centers have decreased literacy rates, can expect lower grades, drop out at a higher rate, and end up committing more crime.
 And this devastating problem is not exclusive to black Americans.

 In fact, this situation is so common it’s been coined the “school-to-prison pipeline”:

 But isn’t the justice system meant to protect all citizens?

 It should.
 But while black people make up only 13 percent of the population, they account for 31 percent of all victims killed by police.
 Blacks make up nearly 40 percent of unarmed individuals killed by police with a gun and 42 percent of unarmed individuals that are killed by police by means other than a gun.
 (And remember: statistics on police shootings are self-reported, so this data probably underestimates this depressing state of affairs.)

-Bernie has also vowed to confront the school-to-prison pipeline by reforming education and investing in more jobs for American youth.
+Bernie has vowed to confront the school-to-prison pipeline by reforming the education system and investing in more jobs for American youth.
 (Learn more about his youth employment and education positions.)
 In 2000, he voted to increase funds for alternative drug courts and Boys & Girls Club of America instead of allocating more money to prisons.

 Black Americans get paid less money for the same work, even if they have educations and qualifications similar to their white counterparts.
 This wage gap only begins to narrow when comparing people who earn professional degrees.
 But while a white high school dropout earns on average $29,200 per year, a black high school dropout earns about $4,000 less.
 What’s more, a black man with a high school diploma makes about $27,200 per year.
 One with an associate’s degree has roughly the same chances to get a job as a white male who never graduated from high school.
 And it’s even worse for black women, who make an average of $19,300 without a high school diploma while white women make $21,800.